OlsonZacheryFS/pewpew/guide/src/config/endpoints-section.md

 <pre>
 declare:
   <i>name</i>: <i>expression</i>
+  <i>name</i>: <i>collects</i>
 </pre>

-A *declare_subsection* provides the ability to select multiple values from a single provider.
+A *declare_subsection* provides the ability to preprocess provider data, as well as select multiple values from a single provider.
 Without using a *declare_subsection*, multiple references to a provider will only select a single value.
 For example, in:

 ```yaml
 endpoints: